Seborrheic dermatitis

 Seborrheic dermatitis is sometimes also called seborrheic eczema or seborrheic psoriasis.
 This non-contagious skin inflammation causes the formation of red patches of skin with oily flakes, especially on the scalp and face.
 These patches are not normally itchy.
 Medical practitioners assume that, in addition to seborrhea, i.e., increased production of sebum (skin oil), this type of eczema is also caused by factors such as microorganisms on the skin (e.g., fungi) or a weakened immune system.

-If seborrheic dermatitis first develops in an individual during puberty or in adulthood, it usually becomes a recurring condition.
+People who develop the flaky rash for the first time as an adolescent or adult usually experience later recurrences of the condition.
 It is often helpful to treat the affected skin areas with anti-fungal agents or creams containing cortisone.
-On the other hand, if the eczema develops during the first few months of life, it usually disappears permanently by itself within a year.
+On the other hand, if the eczema develops during the first few months of life, it usually disappears by itself within a year and doesn’t recur.

 What are the symptoms of seborrheic dermatitis?

-Red skin patches covered in yellowish, shiny, oily flakes are typical of seborrheic dermatitis.
-Itching is rare.
+Skin patches covered in yellowish, shiny, oily flakes are typical of seborrheic dermatitis.
+The patches appear red on paler skin.
+On darker skin, the flaky areas appear as lighter patches.
+Itching is rare with this condition.

-In most cases, these patches develop on areas of the skin that have a large number of sebaceous (oil-producing) glands, such as:
+These patches develop in particular on areas of the skin that have a large number of sebaceous (oil-producing) glands, such as:

 - the scalp and hairline